flyingmachine/nanoc-blog/content/programming/lein-trampoline.md

    "Hyup!", rockets himself into the sky, his mustaches flapping in the wind.
 He grows smaller and smaller until, with a bright sparkle, he disappears entirely.
-5. Your creepy, noisey monkey of a web server starts doing whatever.
+5. Your cymbal-clanging web server starts up, allowing users to profess their undying love for teenage pop stars.

 ## How lein trampoline Works